emberjs/website/source/blog/2013-12-07-core-team-meeting-minutes-2013-12-06.md

 Resolutions:

-  * @kselden will come a bit early to the face to face to get mind-dumped. @machty is already familiar with writing Handlebars runtime compatible template languages from his work on [Emblem.js](http://emblemjs.com/) so can also help get this over the last few hurdles.
+  * @krisselden will come a bit early to the face to face to get mind-dumped. @machty is already familiar with writing Handlebars runtime compatible template languages from his work on [Emblem.js](http://emblemjs.com/) so can also help get this over the last few hurdles.